Startrader vs City Index, 2026 Update

 The minimum deposit for City Index is $25.

 Depending on your current situation, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both Startrader and City Index are a good choice.
+If you are experienced with forex trading but are looking for a change then both Startrader and City Index are a good option.

 Startrader vs City Index - Regulation And Licencing In More Detail